Irvine, California: Politics

-According to the Orange County Registrar of Voters, as of March 8, 2021, Irvine has 150,014 registered voters.
+According to the Orange County Registrar of Voters, as of May 15, 2025, Irvine has 162,067 registered voters.
 Of those, 60,212 (40.14%) were registered Democrats, 37,510 (25.00%) were registered Republicans, and 45,913 (30.61%) have declined to state a political party/are independents.

 Irvine voted for the Republican presidential candidate in every election from 1976 to 2004.
-In 2008, Irvine has voted for the Democratic candidate by a comfortable margin in each presidential election.
+Since 2008, Irvine has voted for the Democratic candidate by a comfortable margin in each presidential election.
 In 2020, Democratic candidate Joe Biden won 64.3% of the vote in Irvine to Republican Donald Trump's 33.6%.
+In 2024, Democratic candidate Kamala Harris received 58.3% of the vote to Donald Trump's 36.9% of the vote.

+Crime

+The Uniform Crime Report (UCR), collected annually by the FBI, compiles police statistics from local and state law enforcement agencies across the nation.
+The UCR records Part I and Part II crimes.
+Part I crimes become known to law enforcement and are considered the most serious crimes including homicide, rape, robbery, aggravated assault, burglary, larceny, motor vehicle theft, and arson.
+Part II crimes only include arrest data.
+The 2023 UCR Data for Irvine is listed below:

 Education

 Primary and secondary education

 Most of Irvine is located in the Irvine Unified School District (IUSD).
 The five high schools in IUSD are University High School, Irvine High School, Northwood High School, Woodbridge High School, and Portola High School.
 Arnold O. Beckman High School is located in Irvine but is administered by Tustin Unified School District.
 The five high schools in IUSD, as well as Beckman High School, have consistently placed in the upper range of Newsweek's list of the Top 1,300 U.S. Public High Schools.
 Crean Lutheran High School, a private Lutheran high school, and Tarbut V' Torah, which is a Jewish day school, are also located in Irvine.

 Irvine is also home to elementary and middle schools, including two alternative, year round, open enrollment K-8 schools, Plaza Vista and Vista Verde.
 Parts of the north and west of the city are within the Tustin Unified School District.
 A very small portion of the city, near Orange County Great Park, is located within the Saddleback Valley Unified School District.
+The southwest portion of the city near John Wayne International Airport is located within the Santa Ana Unified School District.